-Orientation to dentistry and the history of dentistry, its professional organizations, ethics and the role of the modern dental health team.
-The dental operatory, equipment and instruments as they relate to the chair-side assistant.
+This course is an orientation to dental assisting.
+This is a study of the history of dentistry, professional organizations, ethics, and the role of the modern dental health team.
+The student will be introduced to the dental operatory, equipment, and basic procedures used in four-handed dentistry.
+Each student will be assigned to clinical experiences in the Washtenaw Community College Dental Clinic.